LinkedIn Impressions: What They Mean & How to Increase Them

 Why Impressions Matter for Inbound Lead Generation

-High impressions alone don't generate leads.
+High impressions alone do not generate leads.
 But they create the visibility foundation for your inbound authority strategy.

 The Visibility-to-Authority Pipeline

-According to Social Media Today's 2025 report, almost all company pages are seeing higher overall impression counts—meaning your content is competing for more crowded feed space.
+According to Social Media Today's report, almost all company pages are seeing higher overall impression counts -- meaning your content is competing for more crowded feed space.
+Standing out requires quality, not just volume.

 How to Increase LinkedIn Impressions in 2026